 Developing Online Training

-From there, you can consider how or whether to fill them, either by equipping your in-house team with these skills or by working with another department or a vendor.
-If you consult with an outside vendor (See Learning and Development: Why Hire an Outside Company? for some advantages to this approach), you’ll be better equipped to provide perspective on your needs.
+From there, you can weigh the costs and benefits of taking an in-house versus outsourced approached.
+Whether you choose to equip your in-house team with needed skills or team with another department or outside company.
+By consulting with an outside vendor (See Learning and Development: Why Hire an Outside Company? for some advantages to this approach), you’ll be better equipped to provide perspective on your immediate needs.

 - The Importance of Using Roles When Developing Learning